-- Compare your options.
+Compare your options.
 Once you’ve decided what type of card you want, it’s time to compare credit cards to find one that suits your needs.

-- Lower your credit utilization ratio.
+Lower your credit utilisation ratio.
 If you already have a credit card balance, it’s wise to pay off your existing balances before submitting a new credit card application.
 Or, if you can’t pay the balance in full, lower it as much as possible before you apply.

-- Don’t apply for multiple cards at once or within a short period.
-You may be tempted to apply for a second card just in case your first one doesn’t get approved, but don’t.
+Don’t apply for multiple cards at once or within a short period.
+You may be tempted to apply for a second card just in case your first one doesn’t get approved.
+Don’t.
 Each credit enquiry that a lender makes about your credit history leaves a new mark on your credit file for five years.

 Sally McMullen is Finder's credit cards and frequent flyer editor by day and a music maven by night.
 She's also one half of the Pocket Money podcast.
 Her byline can be spotted on Yahoo Finance, Dynamic Business, Financy and Mamamia as well as Music Feeds and Rolling Stone.
 Sally has a first-class Honours degree in Communications and Media Studies (majoring in Journalism and Professional Writing) from the University of Wollongong.